devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 *Code Snippet 6: Hypothetical Wisgen Image Widget [(Faust 2019)](https://github.com/Fasust/wisgen)*

 Alright, but what does that mean for me as a Flutter developer?
 It is important to understand how data in Flutter flows through the Widget Tree: **Downwards**.
 You want to place information that is required by multiple Widgets above them in the tree, so they can both easily access it through their BuildContext.
-Keep this in mind for now, I will explain this in more detail in the chapter [Architecting a Flutter App](https://github.com/Fasust/flutter-guide/wiki/200-Architecting-a-Flutter-App).
+Keep this in mind, for now, I will explain this in more detail in the chapter [Architecting a Flutter App](https://github.com/Fasust/flutter-guide/wiki/200-Architecting-a-Flutter-App).

 ## The three types of Widgets

 There are 3 types of Widgets in the Flutter framework.
-I will now showcase there differences, there lifecycles and their respective usecases.
+I will now showcase their differences, their lifecycles, and their respective use-cases.

 ### Stateless Widgets

-This is the most basic of the three an likely the one you’ll use the most when developing an app with Flutter.
+This is the most basic of the three and likely the one you’ll use the most when developing an app with Flutter.
 Stateless Widgets [(Flutter Dev Team 2018f)](https://api.flutter.dev/flutter/widgets/StatelessWidget-class.html) are initialized once with a set of parameters and those parameters will never change from there on out.
 Let’s have a look at an example.
 This is the class of the card Widget from figure 8:

 ``` dart
 class WisdomCard extends StatelessWidget {